 If, for example, you’re considering hiring an extra employee you can plug that salary into your cash flow forecast.
 That will give you a good idea of the financial effect on your business and whether you can afford to hire someone.

 You can also use your cash flow forecast to think about what you might do in best and worst case scenarios.
 Do you know how your business will manage in tough times?
 Have you earmarked extra cash for a particular purchase?
 All this information helps you make the best decisions, no matter what happens.

 One terrific benefit to using a cash flow forecast is it’s a great tool for dreaming about future possibilities for your business.
 Don’t be afraid to plug in some of your big hairy, audacious goals into your cash flow forecast.
 You might find out it’s a great way to get motivated about growth.

 Goal setting for your business

 To make the best use of your cash flow forecast, you need to know what business goals you want to achieve.
 Your cash flow statement is the baseline information you can use to set realistic goals.
 You can see how achievable your goals are, what you need to accomplish and in what time frame.
 Using Reep you can also develop risk assessments for the future of your business.

 Knowledge is power and having the big picture at your fingertips will give you the confidence to make big business decisions.
 The information Reep can provide will help you be certain of the best way to help your business grow.
-Sign up for a Reep trial today and see how your business can benefit.
+Contact us today to get started.